Jerry Reed (baseball): Seattle Mariners

-Career winding down
+Later career

 The Boston Red Sox were the next team to pick up Reed, but his ERA had ballooned to 4.80, and he was released in August.
 After the season, he made his way to the Senior Professional Baseball Association, where he pitched in 4 games for the St. Petersburg Pelicans before the league folded, and Reed's professional baseball career ended along with it.

-Reed wound up pitching in 238 major league games, all but 12 in relief, with a record of 20–19 and 18 saves.
+Reed pitched in 238 major league games, all but 12 in relief, with a record of 20–19 and 18 saves.